 In this blog for the ‘Named Parliaments’ series, Dr Paul Hunneyball, Associate Editor of the House of Lords 1604-29 project, explores the length of parliaments, paying particular attention to the Short and Long parliaments of the 1640s and 1650s… Down the centuries, the length of parliaments has varied enormously, from a few days to a decade or more.
 That being the case, it’s perhaps surprising … Continue reading How long is a Parliament?

 Further tales of murder and scandal from Dr Hannes Kleineke for April’s medieval MP, or rather MPs of the Month.
-Today we hear of the murderous Harcourt brothers … Among the most distinguished families in late medieval Oxfordshire, the Harcourts were able to trace their pedigree back at least to the reign of Henry I, and by the end of the 12th century had acquired … Continue reading Medieval MP of the Month: ‘Please Sir, can I have one more?’
+Today we hear of the murderous Harcourt brothers … THE HISTORY OF PARLIAMENT: THE HOUSE OF COMMONS 1422-1461, edited by Linda Clark, is out now.
+For further details about the volumes, including purchasing information, visit the Cambridge University Press website, here.
+Among the most distinguished families in … Continue reading Medieval MP of the Month: ‘Please Sir, can I have one more?’
 The marriages and murders of the Harcourt brothers of Oxfordshire

 The recent stream of votes in the Commons surrounding Brexit has thrown into relief the practice of ‘whipping’ MPs into supporting their party line.
 Dr Vivienne Larminie of the House of Commons 1640-1660 section examines the emergence of an early prototype.
 In the summer of 1647 several years of escalating faction-fighting in Parliament came to a head.
 With Charles I now defeated and in captivity, … Continue reading ‘“The Parliament driver”: Walter Long, party politics and the whip